 Sea Anemone Behavior

 The sea anemone is one of several ocean creatures with the capacity to change shape.
 It can make dramatic changes to its column and tentacles.
-They have muscle running transverse, diagonal, and longitude, meaning that they can length and contract in every direction.
+They have muscles running transverse, diagonal, and longitude, meaning that they can length and contract in every direction.
 They can also twist, bend, and move in unexpected shapes that often appear more animal-like than plant-like.

 The plant’s movements don’t stop there, though.
 It’s also able to turn its gullet and mesenteries inside out.
 This means that the tentacles can retract inside the gullet, and the gullet folds transversely, discharging water through the mouth.